-MISSING ITEMS - If a student suspects something is missing from his/her locker, he/she should contact the Principal who will determine if an appropriate report should be filed with the Bergen County Sheriff's Department School Resource Officer.
+MISSING ITEMS - If a student suspects something is missing from their locker, the student should contact the Principal who will determine if an appropriate report should be filed with the Bergen County Sheriff's Department School Resource Officer.
 The school is not responsible for stolen merchandise.
 In some instances, students believe something is stolen only to have it turn up later.
 As a precaution, please do not have your child bring in expensive electronic equipment or excessive amounts of cash to school.
 If you have questions regarding a lost item, please contact the Main Office.